pacmacro/pm-server-spring/CONTRIBUTING.md

 sudo apt-get install -y git openjdk-8-jdk maven
 ```

 Got an error?
-Your dependencies may not be up to date, so try executing this and then re-running the installs:
+Your dependencies may not be up to date.
+Try executing the following then re-running the installs:

 ```
 sudo apt-get update